MrStahlfelge/gdx-controllerutils/README.md

 (Future work)

+## Demo

+See core-mapping and core-scene2d in action in my game Secret Chronicles: [Web](https://www.kongregate.com/games/MrStahlfelge/secret-chronicles-classic-platformer) [Android](https://www.amazon.com/gp/mas/dl/android?p=de.golfgl.smc.android)

 ## Installation

+This project is published to the Sonatype Maven repository.
+You can integrate the lib into your project by just adding the dependencies to your `build.gradle` file.

+Define the version of this API right after the gdxVersion:

+    gdxVersion = '1.9.6'
+    cuversion = '0.1.0-SNAPSHOT'

-Just add the needed dependencies to your project.
-You will find further information on the subproject's wiki sites.
+Then add the needed dependencies to your project.
+You will find the artifact ids on the subproject's wiki sites.

-Current snapshot version is:
-`cuversion = '0.1.0-SNAPSHOT'`

 ### Building from source
 To build from source, clone or download this repository, then open it in Android Studio.
 Perform the following command to compile and upload the library in your local repository: